Football in Finland: Domestic club competitions

-National team
+National teams

 The Finland national team played its first international match in 1911 against Sweden.
 Finland was still then a Grand Duchy part of the Russian Empire, and became independent in 1917.
 Finland have played in a few Olympic Games, finishing fourth in 1912, but have so far never qualified for the FIFA World Cup.
 Finland qualified to UEFA European Championship for the first time in 2020.

 The Football Association of Finland also organizes national under-19 and under-21 teams.

-The Finland women's national football team made their competitive debut in the 1984 European Competition for Women's Football qualification.
+The Finland women's national football team made their competitive debut in the 1974 Women's Nordic Football Championship and entered their first UEFA competition a decade later, playing in the 1984 European Competition for Women's Football qualification.
 To date, their most successful competition has been UEFA Women's Euro 2005, where they reached the semi-finals stage.
+In 2024, they won their first international competition, the invitational 2024 Pinatar Cup in Spain.

 Åland Islands

 Since 1943 the Åland Football Association (ÅFA) has organized football in Åland.
 The ÅFA is a district association of the Football Association of Finland.
 However, the Åland Islands fields independent men's and women's national teams, principally competing in the Island Games.